 Cape Cod is an incredible place to take the family.
-The popular summertime destination along Massachusetts’ peninsula is filled with lovely coastal activities to do.
+The popular summertime destination along Massachusetts’ peninsula is filled with lovely family friendly things to do.

 Not sure where to begin?
-While we do have an entire guide dedicated to Cape Cod’s top activities, this article is all about the kids.
-Here are 10 of the best and most fun things to do in Cape Cod with kids.
+While we do have an entire guide dedicated to Cape Cod’s top activities, this article is all about the kids!
+We’ve rounded up 10 of the best and most fun things to do in Cape Cod with kids.
 Bookmark it for later when you’re on your dream family vacation in the Cape and need some inspiration!

 One of the most popular (and inexpensive) things to do in Cape Cod with kids is to visit the beach.
 Luckily, there are plenty of Cape Cod beaches to choose from.
 Some of the best beaches on Cape Cod include Mayflower Beach in the town of Dennis, Monument Beach in the town of Bourne, and Marconi Beach in Wellfleet.